sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 behave in the correct way.
 Only one method is needed: Update().
 This method, makes sure that when the data changes all the observers are reported

-## Template
+## Template pattern
  this design pattern asign resposabilites and function/method implementation.
 A general super-class is used to relate sub-classes with fair simiral behaviors.
+When different classes have a strong conexion, a supe-class can be used to relate them and manage them with a more general aproach.
+This reflects in a more efective way to reuse objects, also makes clearer and a more self-explaining coding.

 ## Other patterns, strategies & tricks of the trade